 The procedure takes around 30-40 minutes.
-Discomfort will be minimised by placing a local anaesthetic into your skin.
+Discomfort will be minimised with a local anaesthetic at the injection site.

 After the procedure, you will be taken to the Recovery Room where you will rest.

 Keep in mind that you will be at the hospital for at least 3-4 hours in total.